-Lay cement board on a flat raised surface where it will stay clean.
-Dust off any debris and wipe with very damp cloth.
-Do not soak the surface with water.
+First, you want to lay the cement board on a flat raised surface where it will stay clean; Dust off any debris and wipe it with a damp cloth but do not soak it with water.

-Put black (base) paint in disposable container.
-Add un-sanded tile grout little by little and stir with paint stick or disposable item (be very careful as our package of un-sanded grout was labeled with all sorts of warnings that it is corrosive).
+Put black (base) paint in a disposable container.
+Add un-sanded tile grout a little bit at a time and stir with a paint stick or any disposable item (make sure you read everything on the package and be careful since there warning signs of corrosive )

-IMPORTANT!!: DO NOT MIX TOO MUCH PAINT/GROUT AT A TIME, IT GETS VERY THICK AND STICKY VERY QUICKLY.
+IMPORTANT!!: DO NOT MIX TOO MUCH PAINT/GROUT AT A TIME BECAUSE IT GETS VERY THICK AND STICKY VERY QUICKLY.
 MIX ENOUGH FOR A COAT (ONE CUP) AND MIX AGAIN FOR ADDITIONAL COATS OF PAINT.

 Step 3: (OPTIONAL FRAMING)

-We let our board sit overnight to make sure it was completely dry before continuing with framing and prepping the new chalkboard surface.
+Even though the paint dries pretty fast, you can let the board sit overnight if you want to make sure it dries completely before moving on with framing and prepping the new chalkboard surface.